 E.T Artis carried out excavations in the nineteenth-century, when it was known as 'The Castles Field', probably from the outline of the wall and its towers.
 A limited investigation of the defences was undertaken by E. Greenfield in the 1950s.
 However little is known of the buildings within the town.
 No synthetic analysis of the town has yet updated that of Burnham & Wacher 1990 (The 'Small Towns' of Roman Britain, Batsford, 81-91) but a new programme of investigation is now underway.

 In 2017 an exploratory programme of geophysical work started to reveal the internal arrangements of the town.
-In 2018 a more comprehensive magnetometry survey was undertaken (see below).
-This is providing new detail which will help to underpin future surveys and excavations.
+In 2018 a more comprehensive magnetometry survey was undertaken and in 2019 an exploratory excavation.
+This preliminary work is providing new detail which will help to underpin future surveys and excavations.

 1970s aerial view of Durobrivae - looking south (SG Upex)

 Durobrivae is one of the largest and most familiar of the Romano-British ‘small towns’, with the area contained within its walls covering approximately 23 hectares.
 This contrasts with its extensive industrial suburbs that extend to approximately another 100 hectares.
 The site, lying close to the River Nene in northern Cambridgeshire, is perhaps best known for the crop-marks revealing the street pattern and stone buildings shown on aerial photographs, as well as the Water Newton Treasure; the earliest known collection of Christian silver and gold liturgical objects from the Roman Empire.
 The town was an important place in eastern Roman Britain and pottery vessels produced in its many kilns (known as Nene Valley Colour-Coated Ware) were traded widely across the province, benefiting no doubt from Durobrivae’s position astride a major road (Ermine Street) and above the floodplain of the navigable Nene.